wooljs/wool-store/README.md

 # wool-store

-A module to provide a basic An in-memory key-value Store with Pub/Sub mechanism
+A module to provide a basic in-memory key-value Store with Pub/Sub mechanism for project build with Wool.

+The interface is mainly async to enable future implementation working with persistent Database backends (MongoDB, Redis, Postgres, MariaDB, ...).

 # Usages